jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240229-a-deep-dive-into-the-information-on-a-cornucopia-card/index.md

 ## Conclusion
 OWASP Cornucopia improves the knowledge about cybersecurity for your team considerably.
 It is a great starting-point for your teams and will open te door to a wealth of knowledge thanks to lots of great OWASP projects.

+Good Luck!

+Ive

+Feel free to use the comment section below for feedback or questions.